21 ways to be more positive when it feels like the world is upside down

 12. Practise positive interactions.

 Festering on a bad mood only brings you down, and because negativity can be contagious, the same goes for people around you.
-Fake it until you make it - let's see that smile! - and you might feel better faster.
+Dig deep and fake it 'til you make it - let's see that smile! - and you might feel better faster.

 13. Approach your situation from a different perspective.